-Secondly, the visa applicant must not be assessed by a Medical Officer of the Commonwealth (“MOC”) as having either: active Tuberculosis (TB); or a condition that may result in them being a threat to public health or a danger to the community; or
+Secondly, the visa applicant must be assessed by a Medical Officer of the Commonwealth (“MOC”) as not having either: active Tuberculosis (TB); or a condition that may result in them being a threat to public health or a danger to the community; or

 a condition that is likely to result in a significant cost to the Australian community in the areas of health care and community services.